AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 The secp256k1 elliptic curve arithmetic contained in this crate has never been independently audited!
 Use [rust-secp256k1](https://crates.io/crates/secp256k1) crate which is a rust wrapper on bitcoin's libsecp256k1.

-## CRITICAL: Reproductible secret key with a seeded random number generator
+## CRITICAL: Reproducible secret key with a seeded random number generator

 The random number generator is seeded which permit a reproducible generation of the secret key. the `rnd` buffer at line 23 will always contains the same bytes across different runs even on different environnement so the same secret key: